Valuing Practice as Research

 The Way Forward

-Implementing the NTRO framework at HCT represents a strategic opportunity to align our evaluation systems with our mission, strengthen our Competency-Based Learning model, and provide clear pathways for faculty advancement through practice-based research.
+Implementing the NTRO framework at any institution represents a strategic opportunity to align our evaluation systems with our mission, strengthen the Competency-Based Learning model, and provide clear pathways for faculty advancement through practice-based research.

 Immediate Next Step

-Form a working group to pilot the NTRO framework across selected programmes, developing HCT-specific assessment criteria and documentation processes.
+Form a working group to pilot the NTRO framework across selected programmes, developing institutional-specific assessment criteria and documentation processes.

 Pilot Phase Goals